mathemusician/pathed/README.md

 # Why pathed?
 Want to import a file that can't be accessed by "import"?
 Or a whole directory of files?
-Tired of changing pathing when transferring a program from one computer to another?
-This modules helps with all that!
+This helps with that!
+I've also tried to add the most used path operations like find('*.txt'), rmfile, mkfile, read, and more in the Path module.
+Path is a str wrapper around pathlib.Path so you don't have to str(Path)!
 Inspired by pathlib, os.path, shutil, and glob.

 ---